Core i5-12490F vs Ryzen 7 PRO 3700 specs and performance

 According to the hardwareDB Benchmark tool, the Core i5-12490F is faster than the Ryzen 7 PRO 3700.
 Furthermore, our gaming benchmark shows that it also outperforms the Ryzen 7 PRO 3700 in all gaming tests too.

 In terms of the number of cores of each of these CPUs, the Ryzen 7 PRO 3700 has slightly more cores than the Core i5-12490F.
 Indeed, the Ryzen 7 PRO 3700 has 8 cores compared to 6 cores found in the Core i5-12490F.
 It also has more threads than the Core i5-12490F.
 These CPUs have different clock speeds.
 Indeed, the Ryzen 7 PRO 3700 has a slightly higher clock speed compared to the Core i5-12490F.
+Despite this, the Core i5-12490F has a slightly higher turbo speed.
+Both these chips have an identical TDP (Thermal Design Power).
+This measures the amount of heat they output and can be used to estimate power consumption.
 The cache sizes of these CPUs are different.
 Indeed, the Core i5-12490F has significantly more L2 cache than the Ryzen 7 PRO 3700.
 Despite this, the Ryzen 7 PRO 3700 has significantly more L3 cache compared to the Core i5-12490F.

 Most CPUs have more threads than cores.
 This technology, colloquially called hyperthreading, improves performance by splitting a core into multiple virtual ones.
 This provides more efficient utilisation of a core.
 Indeed, the Core i5-12490F has more threads than cores.
 Each physical core is split into multiple threads.